 I conducted qualitative interviews with audiobook and podcast listeners who enjoyed audio segments of different genres, to understand their motives and contexts of listening.

 At this point, I wondered whether my initial problem, engaging with audio, was the actual problem.
-One insight was that users who were listening to textbooks or educational material mentioned that they rewinded the most.
+One insight was that users who were listening to textbooks or educational material used the “Rewind 30 seconds” feature the most.

-I shifted my problem space from the general question of engagement to the problem of learning.
+I shifted my problem space from the general question of interactivity to the problem of learning.

 I wanted a better understanding of the relationship between learning and engagement.
 To this end, I conducted a study by asking users to record notes in small diaries whenever they performed an action.
 The actions were: